GLOBAL MARKETS-Shares and euro climb ahead of ECB rate meeting

 By Marc Jones

-LONDON, July 27 (Reuters) - World shares were at a 15-month high and the euro climbed on Thursday as focus shifted from a widely-expected nudge up in U.S. interest rates to what is almost certain to be a similar move by the European Central Bank later.
+LONDON, July 27 (Reuters) - World shares were at a 15-month high and the euro climbed on Thursday as focus shifted from a widely-expected nudge up in U.S. interest rates to what is almost certain to be a similar move shortly by the European Central Bank.

-Investors are now waiting for the European Central Bank at 1215 GMT, which like the Fed is expected to hike by another quarter point as it approaches the end of its tightening campaign.
-But there is also the Bank of Japan on Friday, where speculation has risen that it could begin shifting too.
+Investors are now waiting for the European Central Bank at 1215 GMT, which like the Fed is expected to hike by another quarter point as it approaches the end of its tightening cycle.
+On Friday there is also the Bank of Japan, where speculation has risen that it could begin shifting too.

-The pre-ECB moves saw gains across Europe with the STOXX 600 .STOXX up 1%, Amsterdam hit its highest since the start of 2022 .AEX and the euro rise 0.4%. /FRX.EU
+The pre-ECB moves saw gains across Europe with the STOXX 600 .STOXX up 1%, Italian .FTMIB and Spanish .IBEX stocks hitting their highest levels since 2008 and 2020 respectively and the euro EUR=EBS up 0.5%. /FRX.EU

-Nasdaq futures NQc1 advanced 0.6%, helped by a 6.8% jump in Meta Platforms META.O in after-hours trading.
-Facebook's parent company reported a strong rise in advertising revenue, topping Wall Street targets.
+Nasdaq futures NQc1 advanced 1.25%, helped by a 6.8% jump in Meta Platforms META.O in after-hours trading.
+Facebook's parent company reported a strong rise in advertising revenue, topping Wall Street targets. .N

-Hong Kong's Hang Seng index .HSI rallied as well driven by a near 5% surge in Chinese property stocks, as they extended a rebound started this week when a top Politburo meeting fuelled hopes that more support to a battered sector is on the way.
+Hong Kong's Hang Seng index .HSI rallied, driven by a near 5% surge in Chinese property stocks as they extended a rebound started this week when a Politburo meeting fuelled hopes that more support to a battered sector is on the way.
+Japan's Nikkei .N225 advanced 0.7% to a three-week top. .T

+Jens Eisenschmidt, Chief European Economist at Morgan Stanley, said the main question for the ECB - assuming it does hike rates - will be what it does in September when it will have had two more months of inflation data to digest.

+"I would be highly surprised if President (Christine) Lagarde says anything that brings market expectations much above 4%," Eisenschmidt, said referring to the ECB's maximum rate.

 Overnight, the U.S. Federal Reserve had delivered a quarter-point rate hike as widely expected.
 Chair Jerome Powell in his press conference said the Fed no longer expects a recession.